bosnet/docs/tech_how_to_sync_blocks_with_validators.md

 ## Node State

 1. `BOOTING`   - The node is on start but not ready to consensus or sync.
+1. `CONSENSUS` - The node has all blocks and ready to proceed consensus.
 1. `SYNC`      - The node is not ready for consensus because in sync.
-1. `CONSENSUS` - The node has all blocks and ready to proceed consensus.
+1. `WATCH`     - The node watches it's validators and try to sync.
+This node does not participate in the consensus.

 ## How does a node determine if itself needs to sync?
 1. In [`BallotCheckSYNC`](https://github.com/bosnet/sebak/blob/master/lib/node/runner/checker.go#L181) method, a node receives B(`ACCEPT`, `YES`) only.